-Important changes introduced to Victoria's building permit and levy laws on 1 July 2019 affect the Act and the Building Regulations 2018 (the Regulations).
+Important changes to Victoria’s building permit and levy laws commenced on 1 July 2019, with additional changes commencing on 1 January 2020.

-- the VBA must issue a building permit number before a relevant building surveyor can issue a building permit
+From 1 July 2019, the VBA must issue a building permit number (BPN) before a relevant building surveyor can issue a building permit.

 From 1 July 2019, the requirement to apply for a building permit number will vary depending on when the relevant building surveyor ‘accepts’ a building permit application.
 An application can be considered ‘accepted’ if the relevant building surveyor has been appointed by the applicant and the application contains all information required for the relevant building surveyor to